zarar7576/Camera-Claibration-opencv-python/README.md

  <ul>
   <li>Change value of "checkorBoardSize" to your checkerboard size</li>
-  <li>Change calue of "dump_loc" to change the location where you save your calibration data</li>
+  <li>Change value of "dump_loc" to change the location where you save your calibration data</li>
   <li>To change the number of images used to complete calibration change "calibrationImagesNo"</li>
   <li>It is recommended that you use more than 50 images for calibration</li>
   <li>Linux users need to make a small change in the beggining of the code please chk the comments</li>

 </ul>

-Please use idle to run this code it might not run using direct cmd promt
+Please use idle to run this code it might not run using direct cmd prompt